Into the Ring: A Closer Look at The History of Boxing

 Over time, boxing shed its reputation as a “violent spectator sport” to a legitimate athletic activity that developed skill, discipline, and character.
-Collegiate boxing started becoming popular, and in 1867, the first varsity match was held between Oxford and Cambridge.
+Collegiate level boxing started becoming popular, and in 1867, the first varsity match was held between Oxford and Cambridge.

 When boxing matches became part of regular TV programming, watching boxing matches became part of everyday culture and life.